-(i) The Government shall continue to be bound by the restrictive marking; and h.
-Duration of Right to Challenge.
-The Government, when there are reasonable grounds, may review and challenge the validity of any restriction asserted by the contractor or subcontractor on the Government's rights to use, modify, reproduce, release, perform, display, or disclose technical data or computer software delivered, to be delivered, or otherwise provided by the Contractor or subcontractor in the performance of a contract.
+(i) The Government shall continue to be bound by the restrictive marking; and marking if the challenge by the Government is found not to have been made in good faith. (h) Duration of Right to Challenge.
+The Government, when there are reasonable grounds, may review and challenge the validity of any restriction asserted by the contractor or subcontractor on the Governments rights to use, modify, reproduce, release, perform, display, or disclose technical data or computer software delivered, to be delivered, or otherwise provided by the Contractor or subcontractor in the performance of a contract.
 During the period within three (3) years of final payment on a contract, or within three (3) years of delivery of the technical data or computer software to the Government, whichever is later, the Contracting Officer may review and make a written determination to challenge any restriction.
 The Government may, however, challenge a restriction on the release, disclosure, or use of technical data or computer software at any time if such technical data or computer software:

-(ii) The Government shall be liable to the contractor for payment of fees and other expenses (as defined in 28 U.S.C. $\pm 2412(d)(2)(A)$) incurred by the contractor or subcontractor in defending the marking if the challenge by the Government is found not to have been made in good faith.
+(ii) The Government shall be liable to the contractor for payment of fees and other expenses (as defined in 28 U.S.C.
+2412(d)(2)(A)) incurred by the contractor or subcontractor in defending the